abdelkader/vCardEditor/README.md

 # vCardEditor
 a simple vcf file Editor.

-You can export easily edit (modify, delete) vcf entries from a vcf file.
+You can export easily edit (modify, delete)  entries of a vcf file with this simple tool.

+Thanks for Thought.vCards for his wonderful work of parsing and generating vcf format.